Boundless Theatre and Script Club in association with Theatre503 present

 Liam is 15.
 He can’t swim.
 But he’s an optimist, so he’s just signed up for Bev Road Baths’ first ever synchronised swimming team.
 Drip is a joyful celebration of LGBTQ+ teenagers, beautifully crafted and packed with wit and charm.

-We discover, develop and make new work.
-Work that combines theatre and activism.
-Work that is political in the stories it tells and the way it is made.
-That’s what gets us out of bed in the morning.
+Script Club discover, develop and make new work that combines theatre and activism; work that is political in the stories it tells and the way it is made.

 Tom Wells.
 Music by Matthew Robins.